 Backcountry tent camping deep within hardwood forest near the center of Sleeping Bear National Lakeshore, between Empire, Glen Arbor, and the Glen Lakes.
 This site is very quiet and completely private, in the center of a 40-acre forested parcel, and surrounded by thousands of acres of National Lakeshore and private forest land.
 It is abundant with wildlife; listen for thrush, barred owls, ravens, and coyotes.

 THE CAMP SITE - You may camp anywhere in the partly cleared 2-acre area with a meadow, two fire pits, lots of hammock trees, and small deck for open air camping.
-There are three areas in the meadow that have been flattened for tents (two on the low end of the hill, one on the high end).
-There is also a small camper stocked with basic necessities in case you forget something (shovel, pots, pans, lighters, french press).
+There are three areas in the meadow that have been leveled for tents, two on the low ends of the hill, one on the high end.
+There is also a storage bid with some basics (usually but not always, tin foil, lighters, utensils, batteries, bug spray, waterproofing spray, etc...) that you can use if you forget something.
 There is no water or toilet, or other amenities, but it is a spot to pitch a tent and experience the northern forest without the filter of a busy campground.

-THE PROPERTY - The property is situated on the northeast face of a large end moraine formed during the Wisconsin Glaciation, so it is literally a hillside carved by the glaciers with about 250 ft of elevation gain from its lowest to highest point.
-Explore the property by hiking from the camp west - there is a rough trail you can find in the valley between the two lobes of the hill.
-Up top is a beautiful plateau with treed views of Big Glen Lake to the northeast and late evening sunshine to the northwest.
-This is our favorite spot on the property.
-If you want to check out the big kettle hole formed by glacial ice deposits, go to the end of the driveway, cross the seasonal road and go into the woods about 150 feet to the north.
-Its a sight worth seeing!
+THE PROPERTY - The property is situated on the northeast face of a large end moraine formed during the Wisconsin Glaciation with about 250 ft of elevation gain from its lowest to highest point.
+Explore the property by hiking west from the camp - there is a rough trail in the valley between the two lobes of the hill (trail in progress, follow the pink flagging).
+Up top is a plateau with treed views of Big Glen Lake and evening sunshine.
+There is a big kettle hole formed by glacial ice deposits across the road from the driveway, about 150 feet to the north (no trail).
 Please do not follow the two-track from the campsite to the south, as this goes to the neighbor's house.

-FOOD - We have black bear and other curious critters!
-Practice bear-safe camping by storing food and garbage in a bear can, by hanging it, or in your car when you are sleeping or not on site.
-Never leave smelly things in your tent, like snacks or toothpaste.
+FOOD - We have BLACK BEAR and other curious critters.
+Practice bear-safe camping by storing food and anything "smelly" in a bear can, by hanging it, or in your car when you are sleeping or not on site.

-CONTACT - Please TEXT or message me on HipCamp if you have any questions - I rarely answer phone calls.
+CONTACT - Please TEXT, or message me on HipCamp, if you have any questions.

 - Check in: After 2PM